Dr. George Sigerson’s Hemp Pamphlet From 1866

 Dr. George Sigerson was born in Co.
 Tyrone in 1836 but spent most of his life in Dublin.
-He was a doctor who specialised in neurology and also a scientist, a zoologist, a botanist, a politician and a writer.
+He was a doctor who specialised in neurology.
+He was also a scientist, a zoologist, a botanist, a politician and a writer.
 Sigerson served as Professor of Botany and Biology in the Catholic University School of medicine and later in the National University of Ireland.

 Seemingly self taught in Irish he was one of the leading figures in the Irish Literary Revival movement.
 This movement helped reignite Ireland’s Gaelic heritage and assisted the growth of Irish nationalism from the middle of the 19th century.
 In 1922 following the formation of the Irish Free State Sigerson served in the first Seanad (Irish Senate) until his death in 1925.

 Even the otherwise brilliant biography by Ken McGilloway omits his hemp work.
-After speaking to Ken I learned this was an accidental oversight and he was welcoming of my revelation to him.
+After speaking to Ken I learned this was an accidental oversight and he was welcoming of my revelation.
 Ken’s book ‘George Sigerson: Poet, Patriot, Scientist and Scholar’ is a great read for anyone interested in learning more.
-Interestingly Ken is also a distant relation of George Sigerson through marriage.
+Interestingly Ken is a distant relation of George Sigerson through marriage.

 I discovered an original copy of Sigeron’s pamphlet in the National Library of Ireland and managed to copy it.
-The quotes in this blog are from this copy Sigerson’s work.
+The quotes in this blog are from this copy.

 Sigerson wrote in depth about the potential economic benefits of hemp, the botany of the plant, its ideal soil conditions, the cultivation and harvesting of hemp and much more.
 He also drew comparisons to the experiences of hemp cultivation in England, Russia, the USA and elsewhere.